javascript-tutorial/en.javascript.info/2-ui/3-event-details/10-onload-ondomcontentloaded/article.md

 In the example the `DOMContentLoaded` handler runs when the document is loaded, not waits for the page load.
 So `alert` shows zero sizes.

 At the first sight `DOMContentLoaded` event is very simple.
 The DOM tree is ready -- here's the event.
-But there are few pecularities.
+But there are few peculiarities.

 ### DOMContentLoaded and scripts